 Joe Kwak (InterDigital): Slide 8.
 It is not correct.
 We are like ANQP; it is an option to use ANQP.
 The goal is to do proper network selection.
 How we do it here go beyond ANQP.
 Example table slide 7.
 Do we need to bother of the upper layer protocol?

-Steven McCann (Blackberry): The intention is that you do not need to put everything in the request.
+Stephen McCann (BlackBerry): The intention is that you do not need to put everything in the request.
 In request just send the key.

 Joe Kwak (InterDigital): Is it an example table, not require match?

-Steven McCann (InterDigital): Yes.
+Stephen McCann (InterDigital): Yes.

 Joe Kwak (InterDigital): Slide 11.
 Why do not ULP ID to indicate protocol.
 Allow the AP to verify the protocol.
 It is useful to incorporate it in to the identify format.

-Yongsong Yang (Huawei): One more reason.
+Yungsong Yang (Huawei): One more reason.
 If the STA submit a query, if the proxy does not match, we need to give a proper reason code.
 That is a second reason.

 Joe Kwak (InterDigital): Slide 7.
 Good set of examples.
 The hashing is flexible and can be used for any upper layer protocol.
 What does the STA do if there is no match?

-Steven McCann(InterDigital): Only need the information to select the network.
+Stephen McCann(InterDigital): Only need the information to select the network.

 Joe Kwak (InterDigital): How many different ways to hash it for a printer which has 20 parameters?

-Steven McCann (Blackberry): It is just hint information.
+Stephen McCann (BlackBerry): It is just hint information.

 Joe Kwak (InterDigital): If one is asking a Bonjour?
 Not possible to dump all the response.
 I do not see it scalable.
 How to accomplish it.